stanford-futuredata/ARES/README.md

 **What does ARES assess in RAG models?**

-ARES conducts a comprehensive evaluation of Retrieval-Augmented Generation (RAG) models, assessing their context relevance, answer faithfulness, and answer relevance.
+ARES conducts a comprehensive evaluation of Retrieval-Augmented Generation (RAG) models, assessing the systems for context relevance, answer faithfulness, and answer relevance.
 This thorough assessment ensures a complete understanding of the performance of the RAG system.

 **How does ARES automate the evaluation process?**

 ARES minimizes the need for human labeling by leveraging fine-tuned classifiers and synthetic data.
 Its PPI component, Prediction-Powered inference, refines evaluations considering model response variability and provides statistical confidence in the results.
-By using finely-tuned classifiers and data from the synthetic generator, ARES cuts down on human labeling needs while providing accurate assessments.
+By using fine-tuned classifiers and synthetically generated data, ARES cuts down on human labeling needs while providing accurate assessments.

 **Can ARES handle my custom RAG model?**

 Yes, ARES is a model-agnostic tool that enables you to generate synthetic queries and answers from your documents.
-With ARES, you can evaluate these generated queries and answers using your RAG model.
+With ARES, you can evaluate these generated queries and answers from your RAG model.
 ​
 ### ⚙️ Installation
 <a id="section1"></a>